What We Do Melissa Flanagan What We Do Melissa Flanagan

 Moving On And Moving Out

-Moving in with someone?
 The road to divorce can be long and full of lonely times, but moving in with someone following a separation is never a good idea.
 Why?
-You might not like this answer, but impressions matter, particularly when you’re in the process of getting a...
+You might not like this answer, but impressions matter, particularly when you’re in the process of getting a divorce.
+Even if you and your “roommate” keep things strictly platonic, it still creates the impression that there could have been a relationship prior to the marriage coming to a halt (this is even more likely if you move in directly after you and your spouse separated).

 Bah, Humbug: Surviving The Holiday Season